 Create an empty nested dictionary

-The data structure in which a dictionary contains multiple dictionaries is a nested dictionary.
+A data structure in which a dictionary contains multiple dictionaries is known as a nested dictionary.
 Now, we will see how to create an empty nested dictionary.

 Syntax: